lloyd/JSONSelect/README.md

    means different implementations will order results identically, which improves conformance testing.

-2. Object keys are ids.
+2. Object keys are IDs.
+Unlike HTML, ids are not unique in a document, so selectors involving ids may match multiple nodes.

 3. JSON type names map to JSON types.

 4. We may define an abbreviation/sloppy syntax which allows for the